1023LLC/Rick-Morty-js-Web-App/README.md

 You’ve worked so hard to get here and have learned a ton.
 Now it's time to bring it all together!

 For this project, you're going build a Single Page Application (SPA).
 Building this application will be challenging because it will integrate everything you've learned up to this point.
 Your frontend will be built with HTML, CSS, and JavaScript and will communicate with a public API.

+# Project Description.
+# Functionality
+The application fetches data from a [public API](https://rickandmortyapi.com/api/character) and enables the user to view characters from the Rick and Morty show.
+The user can also search for characters in the show using the search button.

+# Challenges faced.
+THe main challenge was fnding the right public API to implement onto the project.
+Most public APIs have a CORS(Cross-origin resource sharing) security feature that restricts HTTP requests that are initiated from scripts running in the browser, thus making it impossible to use some of the APIs.

 # Project Requirements
 1. Your app must be a HTML/CSS/JS/Bootstrap or Tailwind frontend that accesses data from a public API.
 All interactions between the client and the API should be handled asynchronously and use JSON as the communication format.